-How to introduce a time clock to your employees?
+How to introduce a time clock to your employees

-- following legal work time requirements
+- Following legal work-time requirements

-- accurate payroll processing
+- Accurate payroll processing

-- optimizing administration efforts
+- Optimizing administration efforts

-- managing overtime
+- Managing overtime

-- managing breaks
+- Managing breaks

-- managing time off
+- Managing time off

-- higher employee productivity
+- Higher employee productivity

-This will at least slow down the process of implementing the tool, if not ruin the whole project.
-Employees might perceive the employee attendance system only as a means of control, lack of trust, and extra work, which is damaging to the company culture.
+This will at least slow down the process of implementing the tool, and on rare occasions it can ruin the entire project.
+Employees might perceive the employee attendance system only as a means of control, a lack of trust, and extra work, which is damaging to the company culture.

-What you definitely shouldn’t do is just send a note to all your employees about the new system, ask them to start using it next Monday and pray it goes well.
+What you definitely shouldn’t do is just send a note to all your employees about the new system, ask them to start using it next Monday, and pray it goes well.
 It’s much better to call a meeting for everyone involved, dedicated exclusively to this topic.
 And you should come prepared.

-Here are a few simple steps you can follow to do this right.
+Here are a few simple steps you can follow to do this right:

 1. Explain clearly why you are implementing a time clock

-By keeping track of working hours and breaks the feeling of fairness in your company will increase.
-There’s always one coworker who clocks in late, leaves early or takes extra long lunch breaks.
-While the rest of your employees sit in the office, feeling cheated.
+By keeping track of working hours and breaks, the feeling of fairness in your company will increase.
+There’s always one coworker who clocks in late, leaves early or takes extra-long lunch breaks while the rest of your employees sit in the office, feeling cheated.

 Managing overtime will also grant fair compensation to your employees who put in the extra effort.
-The extra hours might have gone unnoticed or were taken for granted before implementing the system.
+The extra hours might have gone unnoticed or been taken for granted before implementing the system.

 2. Show that it’s handy for them